tirfil/Alexa_esp32_demo/README.md

 6) Open Serial monitor to have debug information.
 7) Compile and Upload to Wemos D1 R32 or ESPduino32 board : Board should connect to your wifi router.
 8) First time: Ask Alexa : "Find connected devices"
-9) Test:  Ask Alexa : "Turn on led", "Turn off led", "Tun on flash", "Turn off flash" ....
+9) Test:  Ask Alexa : "Turn on led", "Turn off led", "Turn on flash", "Turn off flash" : Built-in led should change ...